Skip to content

 admin release latest

-• See user/installation on how to install a QGIS plugin
+• See the Installation section in the Quick Start guide on how to install the CPLUS plugin

 If you want to have a look at past versions of the plugin: